ChalkandFeather/Bank-tech-test/README.md

 balance enquire only, with -100.00 balance

 # User questions:

-should the statment display new lines with updated balance status for multiple credits added to the account on the same day.

 Is there a limit to which a user can withdraw funds?
 Can a user withdraw more than the balance? - set max?